spacetelescope/romanisim/docs/romanisim/overview.rst

 The simulator is based on galsim and most of these features directly invoke the equivalents in the galsim.roman package.
-The chief additions of this package on top of the galsim.roman implementation are using "official" webbpsf PSF, and distortion and reference files from the Roman CRDS (not yet public!).
+The chief additions of this package on top of the galsim.roman implementation are using "official" webbpsf PSFs, and many reference files from the Roman `CRDS <https://roman-crds.stsci.edu`_ CRDS.
 This package also implements WFI up-the-ramp sampled and averaged images like those that will be downlinked from the telescope, and the official Roman WFI file format (asdf).

-Future expected features include:

-* frame zero effects
-* L3 image simulations
-* "image-based" simulation inputs (i.e., provide an input image based on a galaxy hydro sim; romanisim applies the Roman PSF & instrumental effects on top to produce a detailed instrumental simulation)

 The best way to interact with romanisim is to make an image.
 Running ::